aasish-sankar/Intruder-Alarm-System-using-PIR-Sensor/README.md

 ## Arduino Code
-The Arduino code is located in the `Arduino/` directory.
 The file `intruder_alarm.ino` contains the code to run the intruder alarm system.

 ## Setup Instructions